alsa-project/hinawa-rs/hinawa/README.md

 The hinawa crate depends on API crates provided by [gtk-rs project](https://gtk-rs.org/) for type/object system, event loop, and dispacher.

+## Features for documentation

+* dox

+   * Suppress linking to hinawa library when generating documentation.

 ## Repository

 The hinawa crate is the part of ALSA project and maintained by